-The Australasian Research Management Society has seven Special Interest Groups.
+The Australasian Research Management Society has a range of Special Interest Groups.
 These groups are based on particular topics and consist of members with common areas of training or interest within the general field of research management and research administration.

 To join a SIG, login in to your member profile through the ARMS website and click on 'My Groups'.
 You will find the list of SIGs and networks, tick the group you wish to join, then click 'Update' at the bottom of the page.
 You will automatically become a part of the selected group, unless the SIG is by invitation only.